721 Hub

 Washington: the real estate carve-out matters

 Washington is a special case.
 The state enacted a 7% capital gains tax in 2022 on long-term capital gains above $250,000 annually.
 The Washington State Supreme Court upheld the tax in March 2023.
-Investors who heard "no income tax in Washington" and assumed capital gains on real estate were exempt need to understand the carve-out.

 The carve-out is explicit: gains from the sale of real estate are specifically excluded from Washington's capital gains tax.
-The 7% tax applies to gains from the sale of stocks, bonds, and other financial instruments -- not real property.
+The 7% tax applies to gains from the sale of stocks, bonds, and other financial instruments, not real property.
 An investor who sells Washington commercial real estate at a gain owes federal capital gains tax but owes no Washington state capital gains tax on that gain.

-The Washington real estate excise tax (REET) does apply at closing.
-The REET is a graduated rate: 1.1% on amounts up to $500,000, 1.28% on amounts from $500,000 to $1.5 million, 2.75% on amounts from $1.5 million to $3 million, and 3.0% on amounts above $3 million.
-For a $2 million property, the REET is approximately $36,000 -- a one-time transactional cost, not a recurring tax.
+The Washington real estate excise tax (REET) does apply at closing, at graduated rates reaching 3.0% on amounts above $3 million.
+For a $2 million property, the REET is approximately $36,000, a one-time transactional cost rather than a recurring tax.
+It should be modeled in the replacement-property acquisition cost.

 California clawback and multi-state planning